10 Beachside Boltholes for 2026 with Sea Views

 - Direct beach access

-- A short, flat walk to the shoreline
+- A short, flat walk to the beach

 - Coastal paths nearby for morning and evening walks

-If you’re travelling with children or dogs, easy access makes everything feel smoother.
+If you’re travelling with children or dogs, easy beach access is a must.

 4) Parking is a bigger deal than you think

 In popular seaside spots, parking can be the difference between a relaxed arrival and a stressful start.
-Where possible, prioritise properties with:
+Where possible, find properties with:

 - Private parking